Updated: 2025/Nov/16

 A leading plus or minus sign is allowed.

-If the leading character is a single or double quote, the value
+If the leading character is a single or double quote, as part

-is the ASCII code of the next character.
+value is the code of the character following that quote

 The format string is reused as often as necessary to satisfy the